2024 Cook Islands Round Cup

 The 2024 Cook Islands Round Cup (also known as the Tower Insurance Premiership for sponsorship reasons) was the 50th recorded edition of the Cook Islands Round Cup, the top association football league of the Cook Islands organised by the Cook Islands Football Association.
+Many league games took place in front of dozens of spectators.

 This season kicked off on 26 July 2024, and was competed by six teams from the island of Rarotonga in a triple round-robin format.
 Thanks to an unbeaten season, Tupapa Maraerenga won the Round Cup for the third consecutive time, and the nineteenth overall.